 The devil truly is in the detail, and the marketing devil inside of me LOVES to have a solid brief before the job starts.
 I’ll ask you to describe what you have planned for your ceremony, and to describe what you have planned for the reception.
 I’ll need to know about any special surprises that you have planned too.
 If you’re going to let off confetti canons immediately after your first dance, then I’m going to want to make sure I’m in the best position all ready for that!

 And I don’t mean guests’ dietary requirements – they should be directed to the caterer.
 Instead, it’s always really useful for me to know if there’s any tension in particular groups or with particular people as I navigate your guests.
 Context is important for photos!
 I come from a very modern family, with multiple sets of parents (that don’t talk to each other!) so I know that not every family is a straight-up nuclear scenario.

 Once this is filled in, I generally meet couples to have a chat about a month before the wedding day.
 Other than just having a lovely natter, it’s great to sit down and cement those plans, and talk them through in person.
 This leaves me feeling totally confident that I know exactly what you’re planning and wanting for the day, and most importantly should leave you feeling more relaxed, safe in the knowledge that someone else knows the nitty-gritty too.
 It’s a very informal chat where pets and children are welcome too.

 If your plans change – don’t panic!
 This can and does happen.
 About a week before I’ll send you what I have as the final plan, to make sure that nothing’s changed since we last spoke.
 I then bring that with me (or an updated version with any changes) on the day as a crib sheet to refer back to.
-The final plan is by no means written in stone (it’s usually on my iphone actually), so if there are last minute changes and additions, that’s cool.
+The final plan is by no means written in stone (it’s usually on my iphone and apple watch actually), so if there are last minute changes and additions, that’s cool.